bcgov/sso-keycloak/helm/kc-cron-job/README.md

 The two jobs preserve the number of active sessions in the application and the event logs of the application.
 These logs may also be preserved through our Hive/splunk integration however that process is unrelated to the cron jobs deployed here.

-The deplouyment steps for a new namespace follow:
+The deployment steps for a new namespace follow:

 ## 1. Create the patroni secret.